InternetOfUs/interaction-protocol-engine/Norms.md

     * ``Diversity``  _Output_  JSON model list with the userId and value on the range [0,1] with the diversity of the user.
 Where 1 is the maximum diversity and 0 that the user is similar to.
     * ``Users``  _Input_  string list with the identifiers of the users to calculate the diversity respect the current user.
     * ``Attributes``  _Input_  string list  with the names of the attributes of the profile to calculate the diversity.
+- ``normalized_diversity(Diversity,Users,Attributes,DefaultValue,MatchAll)``
+  Calculate the diversity of the current user over some other users spscifing the default value and if has to match all teh atributes or at least one.
+    * ``Diversity``  _Output_  JSON model list with the userId and value on the range [0,1] with the diversity of the user.
+Where 1 is the maximum diversity and 0 that the user is similar to.
+    * ``Users``  _Input_  string list with the identifiers of the users to calculate the diversity respect the current user.
+    * ``Attributes``  _Input_  string list  with the names of the attributes of the profile to calculate the diversity.
+    * ``DefaultValue``  _Input_  any value to set if can not caluclate the diversity.
+    * ``MatchAll``  _Input_  boolean it is true if has to match all the attributes, or false if it has to match at least one.
 - ``my_profile_attributes_similars_to(Attributes,Text,MinSimilarity)``
   Obtain the attributes of my profile that has a similarity to a text equal or greater than the minimum.
     * ``Attributes``  _Output_  string list  with the name of the profile attributes that are similar to the text.